-The Faculty of Engineering Pool is located in the cafeteria building (Bld.
-082) at the Faculty of Engineering.
-Pool means a collection of computers and peripheral devices, for example printers, which are networked and all found in one room.
-There are several such pool rooms in Building 082 on the ground floor.
 The purpose of the computer pools is to provide you with a computer work station that you can use during your studies.
 An extensive software package is installed on these computers.
 You can also print out lecture visuals and professors' notes and download at high speed.
 Printing costs 0,05 Euro per page (in black and white).
 Every student can print an amount of pages worth 6 Euro per month for free.
-If you print more, you will have to pay for it.
+If you print more, you will have to pay for it (currently closed due to Covid-19).